ericbusboom/cmake-project-template/README.md

  1. Fork the repo
  2. Add your source files to the project.
 Place source code in `src/`, header files in `include/`, and test code in `tests/`.
  3. Add the names of all source files in the project to the `CMakeLists.txt` in the `src/`, `include/` and `tests/` directories.
- 4. Rename all instances of `CMakeDemo` and `CMAKEDEMO` in all CMake-related files with your desired project name.
+ 4. Rename all instances of `-h` and `CMAKEDEMO` in all CMake-related files with your desired project name.
 This includes all `CMakeLists.txt` and the files in `cmake/'.
  5. Build, compile and run your code.

 ### Compiling, installing and running your code